Exam Preparation

 To help you succeed, we’ve compiled actionable tips and strategies tailored to the new exam format.
 Let’s dive in!

 The new ICF ACC exam is designed to assess your ability to think and act like a professional coach.
-Some of the exam questions present real-world coaching scenarios, requiring you to apply core coaching principles and competencies.
+Questions are knowledge-based, and some present a brief, real-world coaching scenario that asks you to identify the best action grounded in ICF standards.

 Key aspects of the new exam format:

-Knowledge-Based Questions: Some questions test your knowledge of the ICF Core Competencies and Code Of Ethics.
-Some questions provide a brief coaching scenario and ask for the best action.
-You’ll need to identify the best course of action based on the ICF Core Competencies.
+1. Knowledge-Based Questions: Questions test your understanding of the ICF Core Competencies and Code of Ethics.
+Some include a short coaching scenario and ask for the best course of action based on ICF standards.

-Ethical Practices: Adhering to the ICF Code of Ethics is crucial, as many questions test your understanding of boundaries and professionalism.
+3. Ethical Practices: Adhering to the ICF Code of Ethics is crucial, as many questions test your understanding of boundaries and professionalism.
+This includes when to refer to another professional, or when to break confidentiality.

 With these changes in mind, preparation is more important than ever.